gsupp/noms/_recipes/asian-quick-pickles.md

 - 1t to 2t red pepper flakes (depending on desired heat)

 directions:
-- Slice cucumbers of uniform thickness, toss with 1T salt, let sit for 20 minutes
+- Slice cucumbers of uniform thickness, toss with 1T salt in a bowl, let sit for 20 minutes.
-- Whisk together rice vinegar, coconut aminos, sesame oil, ginger, garlic and red pepper flakes
+- Whisk together rice vinegar, coconut aminos, sesame oil, ginger, garlic and red pepper flakes in a separate container.
-- Remove cucumbers with slotted spoon, place in mixture, add enough water to fully cover
+- Remove cucumbers with slotted spoon, place in mixture, add enough water to fully cover.
-- Stir and refrigerate overnight
+- Stir and refrigerate overnight.
-- Will keep for up to 2 weeks in the fridge
+- Will keep for up to 2 weeks in the fridge.

 ---

-Crisp and quick, you can pickle other vegetables such as peppers.
+Crisp and quick, you can also pickle other vegetables such as peppers.